atilika/kuromoji/README.md

 # Contributing

 Please open up issues if you have a feature request.
-We are happy to consider contributions through pull requests.
+We also welcome contributions through pull requests.

-You will retain copyright to your own contributions, but need to license them using the Apache License, Version 2.0, so that we can merge them.
+You will retain copyright to your own contributions, but need to license them using the Apache License, Version 2.0.
 All contributors will be mentioned in the `CONTRIBUTORS.md` file.

 # About us